 - anything defined as an improvement by the condominium’s bylaws.

-If required by the bylaws, the corporation must also maintain insurance on improvements.
+If required by the bylaws, the corporation must also maintain insurance on improvements made to units.

 Tip for condo boards: Check the condo corporation’s bylaws regarding insurance and ensure you obtain the advice of an insurance representative and/or lawyer to determine the appropriate amount of insurance coverage for you.